 General Course Information

 Chemistry IIB focuses on structure determination and the spectroscopic and geometric properties of molecules, and how these influence reactivity.
-The examples used to illustrate these points draw on expertise in atomic and molecular spectroscopy, symmetry, and organic synthesis.
+The examples used to illustrate these points draw on expertise in atomic and molecular spectroscopy, the principles of metal ligand chemistry and organic synthesis.

 The full timetable of all activities for this course can be accessed from Course Planner.

-- design, conduct, analyse and interpret results of an experiment, and effectively communicate these in written reports.
+8 design, conduct, analyse and interpret results of an experiment, and effectively communicate these in written reports

 University Graduate Attributes